The Value of a Mathematics Degree

 Our department offers majors in mathematics and applied mathematics, and a minor in mathematics, with a diverse selection of courses to introduce students to the fundamentals of mathematics and provide them with opportunities to master subjects of interest in both math and applied math.
 A concentration in financial mathematics allows students who are interested in finance, actuarial science or portfolio management or in further graduate study to focus their learning even further.

 Our students enjoy a close-knit environment with all the resources of a major research university.
-The department’s size — more than 60 faculty — and small class sizes means that each student has access to personal attention from faculty and many opportunities to succeed.
+The department’s size — more than 60 faculty — and small class sizes means that each student has access to personal attention from faculty and many opportunities to succeed and resources readily available.

-Our large graduate program provides our undergraduates with opportunities to deepen their learning in a specific area by taking various graduate courses.
+Our large graduate program provides our undergraduates with opportunities to deepen their learning in a specific area by taking various graduate courses or through the Math Honors Program.

 $62,300 Average Starting Salary